nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 }
 ```

-As you can see, it is a generic interface where the type parameter `V` determines the type of a result.
+As you can see, it is a generic interface where the type parameter `V` determines the type of the result.
 Since it is a **functional interface**, we can use it together with lambda expressions and method references as well as implementing classes.

 Here is a `Callable` that emulates a long-running task and returns a number that was "calculated".